ericsia/vscode-python-snippet-pack-2.0/README.md

 <img src="https://github.com/ericsia/vscode-python-snippet-pack-2.0/raw/HEAD/python.gif" alt="screenshot" height="450" />

-#### Don't worry if you never see that method before, this extension contains a lot of code examples for each python method.
+#### Don't worry if you never see that method before, this extension provided a lot of code examples for that.
-#### This extensions not only provide snippets but also helpful for learning python programming language.
+#### This extensions not only provide snippets but also is helpful for learning python programming language.
 * all python built-in snippets and with at least one example `=>` for each method
 * For example if you want to use string replace method type `.replace`
 * But if you dont know how to use replace method then type `str` find str.replace=>